ernestwisniewski/kbin/docs/admin_guide.md

 ### Debugging

-**Please, check the logs above first.** If you are really stuck, visit to our [Matrix space](https://matrix.to/#/%23kbin-space:matrix.org), there are dedicated rooms for 'Getting Started', 'Server Owners' and 'Issues'.
+**Please check the logs above first.** If you are really stuck, visit to our [Matrix space](https://matrix.to/#/%23kbin-space:matrix.org), there are dedicated rooms for 'Getting Started', 'Server Owners' and 'Issues'.

 Test PostgreSQL connections if using a remote server, same with Redis.
-Ensure no firewall rules blocking are any incoming or out-coming traffic (eg. port on 80 and 443).
+Ensure no firewall rules blocking are any incoming or out-coming traffic (e.g., port on 80 and 443).

 ### S3 Images storage (optional)